“Driving to the West”—A Classic American Road Trip

 'The most rewarding things in life are often the ones that look like they cannot be done!'

 In a world obsessed with comfort and convenience, owning, and driving a vehicle that’s past its prime is generally considered absurd, especially over long distances.
 It takes a special kind of obtuse mind-set, raw passion, and deep pockets to go against the grain and claim stake to rewarding experiences!

-Earlier this year, my wife Sushma and I relocated from India to the United States, the land of opportunity.
+Earlier last year, my wife Sushma and I relocated from India to the United States, the land of opportunity.
 In my head this translated to ‘opportunity to drive a classic car across America!’
 And so we did.

 We decided to embark on this journey in our newly acquired 1972 Mercedes-Benz W108 280SE 4.5.
 A classic sedan, with luxurious interiors, modern comforts (A/C), a dreamy suspension and a powerful fuel injected V8, capable of hauling us across the Wild West.
 What else could one ask for?

 Well for starters, for Larry (our trusted mechanic) to finish up work on the car!
 It was the day of our scheduled departure; everything was fixed, except the air conditioner!
 Larry admitted that given the paucity of time, he would not be able to sort out the electricals of the a/c system.
 With day time temperatures exceeding 100F, the only viable option to the part of my brain that was still a bachelor was to drive at night.
 I had a quick conversation with my wife in my head and concluded there was no way she would agree to driving without A/C.